OscarFox3/SimpleAdventureGame/README.md

-# CertificationExamPrep
+# Integration Project

-This program is focused on preparing for the CPA – C++ Certified Associate Programmer exam.
+This program is focused on using OOP from Programming II in a game.

 ## Demonstrate